ugackMiner53/JumpOverFences/README.md

 An open-source fork of https://dilaton.martmists.com/Martmists/JumpOverFences

+It allows you to jump over fences and walls, it only needs to be installed client-side, but server-side can prevent this mod from working.

 ## Why a Fork?

 Martmists changed all of the licenses of his mods from MIT to a very restrictive license.
 This is a continuation of the mod from when it was open source, in an effort to preserve user and developer freedom.